Towards a machine-readable Mahabharata

 2. Encoding

-original material, where "m" may be the labial nasal or anusvara, "h"
+ambiguities in Tokunaga's original material, where “m” may be the labial nasal

-may be the voiced breathing or visarga, and "n" may be the dental,
+or anusvara, “h” may be the voiced breathing or visarga, and “n” may be the

-conversion of "n" to velar "n", which has to be largely done on a
+“n” to velar “ṅ”, which has to be largely done on a case-by-case basis.
+If

-case-by-case basis.
-If errors do remain here, they are certainly not
+errors do remain here, they are certainly not numerous.

 3. Transcription method

-broken up, ostensibly to facilitate word searches.
-I do not believe
+ostensibly to facilitate word searches.
+I do not believe that this is

-that this is desirable, since the texts ought to be usable for other
+desirable, since the texts ought to be usable for other purposes (printing

-searched for.
-I have therefore normalised the sandhi and attempted to
+be isolated and searched for.
+I have therefore normalised the sandhi and

 tac ca, or it might represent an idealised pre-sandhi form,

-Other compounds pose no problem in the R, where Tokunaga
+compounds pose no problem in the R, where Tokunaga distinguishes between

 4. Correction of typographic errors